CamBuscher/100Days/README.md

 Today was the defense of our portfolios and when we find out if we go through to module two, and I was so damn nervous.
 I think I really suffer with imposter syndrome.
 I did every project and test super well this module and was still immensely nervous about passing the mod.
 Like just convinced I don't actually belong or something.
 It's weird and something I'd like to work on.

 All that to say that I'm moving on to module two!!
 I can't explain how excited I am for that, for my week off coming up, and becoming a better developer over all.

+# Days 41-44

+I have thouroughly enjoyed my three days off the last few days, although I'll admit I've been kind of eager to get back to coding.
+My days of complete rest are probably done for this break, and today I started working on my prework for next module!

+One of our tasks is to refactor a past project, which is actually rad because I wanted to do that anyway to get a more solid grasp on localstorage and storing objects there.
+So I started doing that tonight, and have actually gotten quite far with that!
+It's interesting, but I have a feeling localstorage will one day be replaced by something far more powerful, or it already has and I'm just not aware of it.
+The requirement of storing everything in string form and having to parse and stringify everything is just plain annoying.
+It adds a lot of bloat to my code and I'm not a fan of that.

+Not much to report on right now, nothing too exciting.
+I will be delving into Canvas soon and I'm really stoked to get going on that this week!